 But at the same time, this sort of expanding access will be abused sooner or later.
 It’s just a matter of time.

 That’s why you should do everything you can today to set yourself up for the inevitable privacy fights of tomorrow.

 Editor-in-chief, Unconventional Wealth

 P.S.
 There’s not much you can do if the company you use decides to share your private video feeds without your permission.
-But there absolutely is something you can do to prevent bad actors from gaining illegal access to your network… use a secure service like NordVPN, which helps protect your home’s network from invasion.
-Of course, that’s just one feature of NordVPN — see what else it can do for you here.
+But there absolutely is something you can do to prevent bad actors from gaining illegal access to your network… use a secure service like TunnelBear, which helps protect your home’s network from invasion.
+Of course, that’s just one feature of TunnelBear — see what else it can do for you here.

 Ryan Cole is the editor-in-chief of Unconventional Wealth.
 He’s been covering the alternative investment space for nearly a decade and writing about finance and investment for almost 20 years.